Brandan-Hummell/Bash-Calculator/README.md

 # Bash-Calculator

-This is a quick and simple bash script that calculates an arithmatic statement using integers and the basic math operands:
+This is a quick and simple bash script that calculates an arithmatic statement using integers and the basic math operations:

 1. Addition(+)
 2. Subtraction(-)